Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/Collective_FEP.md

 The creation and use of language can be seen as a process of **scientific niche construction (SNC)**, wherein the environment is modified to influence expectations and drive actions aimed at confirming hypotheses.
 In this view, models guide the collection of new evidence, and new evidence refines the models, creating an ongoing cycle of hypothesis generation, evidence collection, and hypothesis revision that drives scientific progress.
 In the context of niche construction, language serves as a cultural artifact that shapes the environment in which inference takes place (Hesp et al., 2019).
 Through repeated use, linguistic structures become embedded in social practices, externalizing aspects of cognition and enabling more efficient coordination.
 As Friston et al. (2019) suggest, language can be considered a form of epistemic engineering—an adaptive mechanism that structures inference at both individual and collective levels.
 This perspective aligns with Kirchhoff et al. (2018), who propose that the Markov blankets defining social systems are partially constituted by linguistic constructs that delineate informational boundaries within groups.

+By enabling agents to share their internal models, coordinate their actions, and learn from each other's experiences, language and communication facilitate the minimization of free energy at both the individual and collective levels.
+As agents engage in these processes, they contribute to the creation of shared knowledge, the evolution of cultural norms, and the ability of collectives to solve complex problems and adapt to changing environments.
+Further research into the dynamics of language and communication within active inference promises to yield valuable insights into the nature of social behavior and the potential for creating more intelligent, cooperative, and resilient societies.

 __________